pingcap/docs/tools/dm/skip-replace-sqls.md

     - The DDL pattern is given by `--sql-pattern` in the command, for example, to match ``` ALTER TABLE `db2`.`tbl2` DROP COLUMN `c2` ```, the corresponding regular expression should be ``` ~(?i)ALTER\s+TABLE\s+`db2`.`tbl2`\s+DROP\s+COLUMN\s+`c2` ```.
     - The regular expression must be prefixed with `~` and cannot contain any common space (you can replace the space with `\s` or `\s+` in the string).

-In the scenario of merging and replicating data from sharded tables, if you need DM to automatically select a DDL lock owner to execute the skip/replace operation, then you must use the DDL pattern matching mode because the binlog positions corresponding to the DDL statements on different DM-workers are not logically connected and are hard to confirm.
+In the scenario of merging and replicating data from sharded tables, if you need DM to automatically select a DDL lock owner to execute the skip/replace operation, then you must use the DDL pattern matching mode because the binlog positions corresponding to the DDL statements on different DM-workers have no logical connection and are hard to confirm.

 **Notes:**